observablehq/plot/README.md

 ### Auto

 [Source](./src/marks/auto.js) · [Examples](https://observablehq.com/@observablehq/plot-auto) · Automatically selects a mark type that best represents the dimensions of the given data according to some simple heuristics.
+Plot.auto seeks to provide a useful initial plot as quickly as possible through opinionated defaults, and to accelerate exploratory analysis by letting you refine views with minimal changes to code.
 For example,

 ```js
 Plot.auto(olympians, {x: "height", y: "weight"}).plot()